Project in Software Development in Image Analysis and Machine Learning

 - Department of Information Technology

-120 credits including 40 credits in mathematics and 60 credits in computer science, including Statistical Machine Learining, several variable calculus, a second course in computer programming, Introduction to Image Analysis or Computer-Assisted Image Analysis I and Data Ethics and Law.
-Participation in Deep Machine Learning for Image Analysis.
+120 credits including 40 credits in mathematics and 60 credits in computer science, including Deep Machine Learning for Image Analysis, and Data, Ethics and Law.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 On completion of the course the student shall be able to:

 - account for in-depth methodological knowledge in image analysis and machine learning;